epics-e3/epics-e3.github.io/README.md

 # e3 documentation

-Source for e3 documentation hosted on GitLab pages: http://e3.pages.esss.lu.se
+Source for e3 documentation hosted on GitLab pages: https://e3.pages.ess.eu

-**N.B.!** Secure HTTP (https) is not supported at this point in time.
+The URL relies on this project's path, see https://docs.gitlab.com/user/project/pages/getting_started_part_one/#gitlab-pages-default-domain-names.

 The documentation is built using [Sphinx](http://www.sphinx-doc.org/en/master/index.html) and